 For the purpose of an application developer, the proofs can be just as good as the underlying data.

-• If your onchain application wants to add in a reputation score based on how many positive Uber reviews a user has… A proof that a user has a high Uber rating is just as good as reading all of the user’s Uber reviews yourself.
+- If your application wants to add in a reputation score based on how many positive Uber reviews a user has… A proof that a user has a high Uber rating is just as good as reading all of the user’s Uber reviews yourself.

 In fact, the proofs are not ‘just as good’ as the underlying data — in many ways, having the proof is better than having all of the underlying data.
 Verifying a single proof of a user’s token balance is much more privacy-preserving than checking the user’s address yourself, and verifying a single proof of a user’s Farcaster ID is much faster and more efficient than going through all of the IDs yourself.